elipapa/markdown-cv/index.md

 ## Working papers <!--- Publications and working papers --->

 Sherefkin, Nick.
-"Culture and Market Reproduction: The Evolution of Board Games Since 1980."
+Culture and Market Reproduction: The Evolution of Board Games Since 1980.

+Sherefkin, Nick.
+Questioning the Good of Goods with a Theory of Human Entrapment with Manufactured Objects.

+Brandtner C, Sherefkin N. Worthy of Support: Moral Failure and Audience Demand for Civic Action.

 ## Work experience